“I’d like to be murdered by a jealous wife.”

 Her cheeks flushed.
 Was he serious?
 “You were inquiring about Mr. Rothschild . . . ”

 “Oh, yes.
 I’m assuming his firm relocated.”

 “Not only do I know where to,” she said, “but I’m on my way there now to meet Mr. Newton.
 It’s just up the street.”
 She started to walk in that direction, and he remained by her side.
 “I couldn’t even give you the address, I just know the building.
 It’s been one of my favorite buildings since I was a child.”

 “So you grew up here?”

 They stopped at the corner of Jefferson and Third for the street light.
-He scrunched his face and seemed to be glancing inside every automobile that went through the intersection.
-Then he gazed up to the clear blue sky without a smile.
+He scrunched his face and seemed to glance inside every automobile that went through the intersection.
+Then he gazed up to the clear, blue sky without a smile.

-“I don’t have a ‘yes’ or ‘no’ answer,” he said and then seemed to relax, “but maybe you do.”
-He stopped once they were on the sidewalk and extended his right hand to her.
+“I don’t have a yes or no answer,” he said and then seemed to relax, “but maybe you do.”
+He stopped once they were on the sidewalk and extended his hand to her.
 “Gene Maxwell”.

 He reached inside his coat and produced a slender, silver object.
 He offered it to her, and she couldn’t resist taking it.
 “Isn’t it the most beautiful thing you’ve ever seen?”

 “Is it a pen?”

 “Well, I suppose you could call it that.
 I call it Silver Ink.”